bedwards/baseball_analysis/event_run_value/README.md

      1B | 2B | 3B |    1 |  230 |  969 |    4.213 |    1.650 |     2.563
      1B | 2B | 3B |    2 |  247 | 1019 |    4.126 |    0.813 |     3.313

+The authors of the book point out that we can reason that home runs hit with no baserunners are worth exactly one run.
+They propose a more precise calculation of run value by taking the average run expectancy of the base/out states before and after each event type.
+This guarantees the bases-empty home runs will be valued at exactly one run.
+With a home run we know the exact game state after the event, but with other event types multiple states are possible.
+For instance a single might advance a base runner on first to second, third or (less likely) home.

 Recreation of "The Book"'s Table 6.
 Run Value of HR, By Base/Out State [hr_state_reoi_2.sql](hr_state_reoi_2.sql)

     1B  | 2B | 3B | Outs |  HR  | Original | Starting RE | Ending RE | Run Value